Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ## subsetByIndex(constraints)

-If defined, returns a copy of this [`Coverage`](Coverage.md) object with the domain subsetted by indices.
+If defined, returns a [`Promise`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) object which provides a copy of this [`Coverage`](Coverage.md) object with the domain subsetted by indices.
 If this function is not defined, then this operation is not supported.
 The coverage and/or domain type may be different than in the original coverage.

 ### Parameters